Narrator Profile

 Overall grade

-Pending sustained personal listening — the founder's read on May is currently one series (Disgardium, C-mid on the site).
-The narration is treated as separate from the site's tier verdict on the underlying material: the verdict is a mid-C for structural reasons unrelated to the read.
+Pending sustained personal listening — my read on May is currently one series (Disgardium, C-peak on the site).
+The narration is treated as separate from the site's tier verdict on the underlying material: the verdict is C-tier for structural reasons unrelated to the read.
 May's handling of the material is capable and consistent.

 Where you'll hear him on the site